What Happens After the Injury?

 A reasonable settlement at mediation is often a better outcome for an injured worker than going through the lengthy hearing process because you will be able to receive monetary compensation for your injury and move on with your life sooner.

-If your case is denied, we will evaluate your chances of prevailing at the hearing.
+If your case is denied, we will evaluate your chances of prevailing at the hearing and discuss why your workers’ comp may have been denied.

 We will help you decide whether a settlement makes sense in your case.